Ruslaan

-Ruslaan is a 2024 Indian Hindi-language action film directed by Karan Lalit Butani and produced by Rudrapati Ramana Rao and K. K. Radhamohan.
+Ruslaan is a 2024 Indian Hindi-language action film directed by Karan Lalit Butani and produced by Ramana Rao Rudrapati and K. K. Radhamohan.
 It stars Aayush Sharma, alongside Sushrii Shreya Mishraa, Jagapathi Babu and Vidya Malvade.
 The music was composed by Vishal Mishra, Rajat Nagpal and Akashdeep Sengupta, while cinematography and editing were handled by G. Srinivas Reddy and Rajendra Bhaat.

-Ruslaan was released on 26 April 2024 and received mixed reviews from critics, where the film underperformed at the box office.
+Ruslaan was released on 26 April 2024 and received mixed reviews from critics.

 Premise

 Ruslaan, the son of a terrorist, is adopted by ATS officer Sameer Singh.
 Ruslaan, in order to clear his stigma of being a terrorist's son, joins RAW without Sameer's knowledge.
 Ruslaan's intense urge to do the right thing often leads him into complex and dangerous situations.

 Production

 Casting

 The film was initially titled as AS04 and stars Aayush Sharma in the titular role.
 Sushrii Shreya Mishraa plays the female lead, while Jagapathi Babu plays a pivotial role in the film.